Distributed Dual-Motor Electric Axle For Heavy-duty Trucks

 Applications

-Our heavy-duty electric axle is designed for a wide range of applications, including 4×2 electric semi-trucks, 6×4 tractors, various heavy-duty trucks, electric trailers, mining trucks, and battery electric municipal vehicles such as electric street sweepers, water tankers, and garbage trucks.
+Our distributed drive electric axle is engineered for a broad range of heavy-duty electric vehicle applications, including 4×2 electric semi-trucks, 6×4 tractors, heavy-duty trucks, electrified trailers, mining vehicles, and battery electric municipal vehicles such as street sweepers, water tankers, and refuse trucks.

-The system has already been exported to countries including the UAE, Brazil, Canada, and more, where it has demonstrated stable and reliable performance in real-world operation, primarily in logistics, express delivery, and port terminal applications.
+The system has been successfully deployed in real-world operations across multiple international markets, including the UAE, Brazil, and Canada, where it has demonstrated stable, reliable performance in demanding use cases such as logistics, express delivery, and port terminal operations.

-The system is now in mass production and ready for large-scale deployment.
+Now in mass production, the system is validated and ready for large-scale commercial deployment.

 Electric Semi-Truck